apify/crawlee-python/docs/upgrading/upgrading_to_v1.md

 - The `set_metadata` method has been removed.
 - `resource_directory` from `RequestQueueMetadata` removed – use `path_to_...` property.
 - `RequestQueueHead` model replaced with `RequestQueueHeadWithLocks`.
+- The `stats` field was removed from `RequestQueueMetadata` as it wasn't used for anything.

 ## New default HTTP client